damontallen/IPython-quick-ref-sheets/README.md

 ========================

 The HTML versions of the quick reference tables above were generated in the IPython notebook.
-They render correctly in Chrome, but they to not in Firefox.
+They render correctly in Chrome, but they do not in Firefox.
 Despite this problem, for now, these HTML files could be modified by someone with more experience to make them a good reference.
-(I believe this is due to not specifying the font family but I haven't tried the modification yet.)
+(I believe the problem is due to not specifying the font family but I haven't tried the modification yet.)

 PDF Files
 ========================